-The constellation Hydrus, the southern water snake, is located in deep in the southern hemisphere of the sky.
-It can be seen in latitudes south of 8 degrees from September through November.
+The constellation Hydrus, the southern water snake, is located in the southern hemisphere of the sky.
+It can be seen at latitudes south of 8 degrees from September through November.
 Hydrus is a small constellation, with a total area of only 243 square degrees in the night sky.
-This makes it the 61st constellation is size.
+This makes it the 61st constellation is size among the 88 constellations in the night sky.
 It is bordered by Mensa to the southeast, Eridanus to the east, Horologium and Reticulum to the northeast, Phoenix to the north, Tucana to the northwest and west, and Octans to the south.
 This constellation remains below the horizon for most observers in the Northern Hemisphere.

 © Torsten Bronger CC BY-SA 3.0